What’s different financially for women?

 Juggling work and family

-Not every mother chooses to take a career break, of course—and for those who do, becoming an entrepreneur isn’t always an option.
-But there are other ways to compensate for the financial impact of taking a time out for family.
+For many women, becoming a mother can trigger the need to hit the pause button on their careers.
+Not every mother chooses to take a full break—some decide to start their own full-time or part-time at-home businesses.
+Of course, becoming an entrepreneur isn’t an option for everyone.
+But there are other ways to compensate for the financial impact of taking a time-out for family.
 “Familiarize yourself with resources, such as 401(k)s and health savings accounts, that can offer tax advantages as you work toward building a more secure future.
 And develop a smart strategy for maximizing your income when you claim Social Security,” recommends Sabbia.